A legendary polar crossing in the footsteps of the giant Roald Amundsen

 Personal equipment is not provided.
 A complete list is given below, which you will review with your expedition leader.
 A more detailed list will be provided once you have registered.

-We offer cold-weather equipment for hire (sleeping bag, down jacket, etc.), as well as Nordic backcountry touring skis, skins, poles and boots adapted to this environment, which you should try out thoroughly before setting off.
+We offer cold-weather equipment for hire (down sleeping bag, down jacket, etc.), as well as Nordic backcountry touring skis, skins, poles and boots adapted to this environment, which you should try out thoroughly before setting off.

 Our commitments to sustainable development